 Pyramids at Giza

-The site was prepared by removing the thick layers of Sand and gravel, and then layers the rock, smoothing the uneven surface end constructing a limestone platform, which extended beyond the projected pyramid on all sides.
+The site of Pyramids at Giza was prepared by removing the thick layers of Sand and gravel, and then layers the rock, smoothing the uneven surface end constructing a limestone platform, which extended beyond the projected pyramid on all sides.
 Finally round this was built an enclosure wall.

 The pyramid was Orientated to the Cardinal points.
 The Core was built of the local limestone, but faced with liner limestone, from quarries at Turah (south of al- Maadi on the west Bank) and red granite from Aswan quarries.